wadecore/wadecore.github.io/sphinx_ref.rst

       //some nonsense involving a hamshack and an arsehouse, I suppose;
     }

-just drop back a level to return to your regularly scheduled text
+just drop back a level to return to your regularly scheduled text. maybe we should just link to the github for code like we usually do.

 .. you can also comment out things so that the front end doesn't see them at all